 You might also like: Desertification: Causes, Effects, And Solutions

-The Great Green Wall of China
+What Is the Great Green Wall of China?

 The Great Green Wall project is expected to continue until 2050 and aims to plant around 88 million acres of forests in a wall stretching about 3 000 miles and as wide as 900 miles in some places.
 The government has subsidised and added numerous major afforestation projects in more recent years, resulting in the biggest tree-planting project in human history.

 The results have so far been satisfactory, as thousands of acres of moving dunes have been stabilised and the frequency of sandstorms nationwide fell by one-fifth between 2009 and 2014.

 However, some experts are more skeptical.
 Jennifer L. Turner, director of the China Environment Forum at the D.C- based Woodrow Wilson Center, says, “with the Great Green Wall, people are planting lots of trees in big ceremonies to stem desertification, but then later no one really takes care of them and they die.”

 Precisely speaking, many of the trees that are planted in areas where they do not grow naturally simply perish after a few years.
 Those that do survive can soak up a lot of the groundwater that the native grasses and shrubs need, causing more soil degradation.
 If afforestation continually exceeds the land’s carrying capacity, it will lead the trees to an eventual death.
 Thus it is difficult to determine whether or not the the China Green Wall is helping or hurting local ecosystems; a 2014 study of China’s major trees planting programmes by a group of American and Chinese scientists concluded that “the extent to which the programmes have changed local ecological and socioeconomic conditions are still poorly understood, as local statistics are often not available or unreliable.”